tari-project/tari-dan/docs/wallet_sequence_diagram.md

 User->>TariConnector: sendMessage(walletDaemonMethod, JWT, args)
 TariConnector->>TariConnector: generate a new messageId = previousMessageId + 1
-TariConnector->>WalletDaemon: WebRTC messaging with the user request WalletDaemon->>TariConnector: WebRTC messaging with the response TariConnector->>User: response
+TariConnector->>WalletDaemon: WebRTC messaging with the user request WalletDaemon->>WalletDaemon: The wallet JWT is auto-injected (via callback) to the incoming message WalletDaemon->>WalletDaemon: Calling the requested wallet JSON RPC method and getting the response WalletDaemon->>TariConnector: WebRTC messaging with the response TariConnector->>User: response